always-oles/ScrollIt/README.md

 **A:** Try to click in another place or reload the page (browser update is also recommended)

-**Q:** *Why did scrolling stop?*
+**Q:** *Why did scrolling stop ? / Why it's stuck?*
-**A:** Lazy loading is tricky feature and new items may not appear because of some website server issue or connection troubles, try running it again after reloading the page
+**A:** Lazy loading is tricky feature and new items may not appear because of some website server issue or slow connection (server just didn't give you the new data).
+Try running it again

 **Q:** *This extension works well on some websites and doens't work on another*
 **A:** If it doens't work on some popular website - send me a letter about this